 - investigates alleged breaches of the legislation; and

 Information regarding the illegal supply of IVDs should be referred to the TGA Regulatory Compliance Unit.

 This document is intended to provide an overview of the new regulatory framework for in vitro diagnostic medical devices (IVDs).
 Under the framework, IVDs are regulated as medical devices, and the provisions of the Therapeutic Goods (Medical Devices) Regulations 2002 have been expanded to include IVDs.

 The TGA is not liable for any loss whatsoever whether due to negligence or otherwise arising from the use of or reliance on this document.

-For general enquiries relating to in vitro diagnostic medical devices (IVDs) contact the TGA Office of Devices, Blood and Tissues, IVD Section at:
+For general enquiries relating to in vitro diagnostic medical devices (IVDs) contact the Medical Devices Branch, IVD Reforms Section at:

 Telephone: 1800 141 144 (freecall) or 1800 555 727 (teletype freecall)